RESEARCH FACTS ON HOMESCHOOLING

 Success in the “Real World” of Adulthood

-- go to and succeed at college at an equal or higher rate than the general population
+- they go to and succeed at college at an equal or higher rate than the general population

 General Interpretation of Research on Homeschool Success or Failure